nextcloud/documentation/user_manual/files/encryption.rst

 Files Encryption
 ================

-ownCloud ships a encryption app, which enables encryption of all files stored in your ownCloud.
+ownCloud ships an encryption app, which enables encryption of all files stored in your ownCloud.
 Once the encryption app is enabled by the admin, all your files will be encrypted automatically.
-Encryption and decryption always happens server-side.
+Encryption and decryption always happen on the server-side.
 This enables the user to continue to use all the other apps to view and edit their data.
 But this also means that the server administrator could intercept your data.
 Server-Side encryption is especially useful if you use external storages.
 This way you can make sure that the storage provider is not able to read your data.

 Please remember.
-Once the encryption app is enabled your log-in password is required to decrypt and access your data.
+Once the encryption app is enabled, your log-in password is required to decrypt and access your data.
 By default your data will be lost if you lose your log-in password.
 If you want to protect yourself against password loss, store your log-in password in a secure place or enable the recovery-key